 Child Custody and Support Rules

-Divorcing parents must agree on legal custody, physical custody, and a parenting schedule – or ask the court to decide.
+Divorcing parents must agree on legal custody, physical custody, and visitation, and a parenting schedule – or ask the court to decide.

 Spousal Support Laws in NC